drdaemos/xc5-docs/en/migration_guides/updating_modules_from_5.1_to_5.2_branch.md

 }
 ```

-and your module must include the following {% link "pre-upgrade hook" ref_pQQ1CLe1 %}:
+and your module must include the following {% link "pre-upgrade hook" ref_WOuwAgsI %}:

 ```php
 <?php